MarcoBetti1/llmchess/README.md

 ## Batch/concurrent runs and outputs

-Run multiple games from JSON configs with per-run output folders and structured histories.
+Run multiple games from JSON files with per-run output folders and structured histories.

 Structured history JSON
 - Contains headers, result, termination reason, and an array of moves with: